j256/simplejmx/README.md

 This package provides some Java classes to help with the publishing of objects using JMX.

-For more information, visit the [SimpleJMX home page](http://256stuff.com/sources/simplejmx/).
+* For more information, visit the [SimpleJMX home page](http://256stuff.com/sources/simplejmx/).

-Online documentation can be found on the home page.
+* Online documentation can be found on the home page.
 Here are the [SimpleJMX Javadocs](http://256stuff.com/sources/simplejmx/javadoc/simplejmx/).

-You can see the source on the [git repository](https://github.com/j256/simplejmx).
+* You can see the source on the [git repository](https://github.com/j256/simplejmx).

-Maven packages are published via the [maven central repo](http://repo1.maven.org/maven2/com/j256/simplejmx/simplejmx/).
+* Maven packages are published via the [maven central repo](http://repo1.maven.org/maven2/com/j256/simplejmx/simplejmx/).

-Enjoy,
+Enjoy, <br />
 Gray Watson

 ## Little Sample Program